sararunkel/camx-submit/README.md

 #==========================================================================================
 #															#
 # Steps to setting up CAMx on Pegasus							#
 #															#
 #==========================================================================================

-# No indentation = this should be run from the command line
+	# No indentation = command should be run from the command line
-	# Indentation = This is code that should be changed within a file
+	# Indentation = code that should be changed within a file

 #==========================================================================================
 # Step 1.
 Download CAMX